 The legal industry is no different; in the last ten years alone, legal tech innovation has disrupted the practice of law.
 Firms are gradually adopting technology like analytics and cloud-based ediscovery solutions that help serve their clients better.
 The pandemic and subsequent stay-at-home orders are also forcing law firms and their IT teams to embrace solutions that enable virtual collaboration and productivity.

 Innovation is a linchpin of our mission at Everlaw.
 One of our five key principles is that our customers deserve the same innovative technology experience that’s available to them as consumers.
 We built Everlaw as a platform to help promote justice by illuminating truth through a combination of technological expertise with a deep respect for and understanding of our users.
 Innovation within the platform allows Everlaw to keep up with legal professionals’ current needs and anticipate their future needs.

 We take legal tech innovation seriously here at Everlaw.
 There are a variety of ways that we leverage it to feed into our greater mission and to execute our vision:

-1. Cloud-based solution.
-As a cloud-based software, our customers enjoy instant product deployment without lengthy setups and onboarding.
+As a cloud-native software, our customers enjoy instant product deployment without lengthy setups and onboarding.
 Every user on the platform has access to the latest version of the software instantly, avoiding waiting for their IT departments to perform complex software upgrades or manage arduous version control.

 With a self-service uploader, users can rapidly upload data directly from popular cloud-based storage solutions, such as Google Drive, Box, Dropbox, and Google Vault.
 Organization administrators have the flexibility to toggle on and off fine-grained permissions for complex legal teams, ensuring the right users have access to sensitive data.